 In order to increase the efficiency of liquidity management, the Ministry will continue to allow holders of accounts subordinate to the state treasury pursuant to paragraph 3 letter h) points 11 to 14 and 16 to 18 of Act No. 218/2000 Coll., to use so-called term deposits, within which the account holder's funds will be deposited for a predetermined period and in the agreed amount at the treasury single accounts.
 Upon its maturity, the Ministry will provide the account holder with monetary compensation replacing the interest set for term deposits according to its duration.
+On 6 April 2021, as part of further development, term deposits were launched for holders of euro accounts subordinate to the treasury single accounts.
 The goal of term deposits as an important component of treasury management is to increase the incentive for selected account holders to hold their funds in accounts subordinate to the treasury single accounts, which contributes to greater stabilization of government liquidity, which can be involved in short-term funding without the need to increase state debt.